Yes. Austria, also known as the Republic of Austria, is an independent country and a federal republic in Central Europe.

 Austria remained a popular tourist destination with 140,876,953 persons visiting the country in 2016.

-In 1914, the assassination of Franz Ferdinand, the Archduke of Austria in Sarajevo, triggered World War I and took a major toll on Austrian lives and economy.
+In 1914, the assassination of Franz Ferdinand, the Archduke of Austria in Sarajevo, triggered World War I and took a significant toll on Austrian lives and economy.

 In 1918, the Republic of Austria was established.
 Post-World War I, the country remained economically and politically weak.